C0mm4nd/Gioco-di-merda/README.md

 EN:

 Game based on Pokémon which has nothing for now, not even graphics, but maybe I'll add it in the future

+It has multilanguage support.

+The learning function is still a work in progress, that is why it does not work for now.

 Needs: stdio.h, stdlib.h, time.h to compile